No. All products must be made, baked, grown, raised or wild harvested in the Comox Valley and Stathcona Regional Districts.

 We try to keep vendors in the same spot each week but depending on the number of vendors, the avilibility of vendors, where the market is located and the season, vendors can be moved around.
 If you are unsure of where they are located stop by the Information Desk and ask one of the friendly staff or volunteers who will be able show you.
 You can also look on our website and social media for the market map that is posted the day before each market.

-We have an ATM at the Information Desk (located next to the musician stage at the CV Exhibition Grounds and across from the main enterance at the Native Sons Hall).
 You are able to use your debit or credit card to purchase market tokens.
-Market tokens or wooden nickles as they are sometimes refered to are accepted by all of our vendors and act like cash.
+Market tokens or wooden nickles as they are sometimes referred to are accepted by all of our vendors and act like cash.
 They tokens come in $5 increments, do not expire, are good year round at all of our markets.
 If you do not spend the value of the token the vendor will give you the appropriate change.
+You can purchase these tokens at the Market Information Tent.

 Yes, our Saturday market goes year round with the exception of the two Saturdays at Christmas.
 We move indoors in October and outdoors in April.